game-jam-it/game-off-docs/some-story/Intro_Demo.md

 This is the intro of the DEMO.
 It features only 2 characters.
 In the final version, all of the characters will be introduced.
 The characters are indicated with their role in "[]" brackets.
 It has to be read as their real names.
-The script is a work in progress, will be updated overtime.
+The script is a work in progress, will be updated over time.

 ---